128technology/docs/docs/config_application_steering.md

 ### Child Services

-Beginning with version 6.1.4, service routes can be configured on child services allowing sessions to be re-routed accordingly.
-The following example shows child services configured using application names, and steered to specific interfaces and next hops.
+Beginning with version 6.1.4-R2, service routes can be configured on child services allowing sessions to be re-routed accordingly.
+Using the catch-all service for internet traffic (0.0.0.0/0) defined in step 1 above, and the `workday.internet` child service from step 4, we can define a service route for `internet` so that traffic takes both the `broadband` and `lte` paths.
+Then we can define another service route that specifically directs the `workday.internet` traffic over the SVR path to the head-end.

 ```
 router myRouter